curtiscovington/mastermind/rulebook.md

 ## Win Conditions
 - **Agency Victory:** Enact five Agency policies **or** execute the Mastermind.
-- **Syndicate Victory:** Enact six Syndicate policies **or** elect the Mastermind as Deputy after three (or more) Syndicate policies are already on the board.
+- **Syndicate Victory:** Enact six Syndicate policies **or** elect the Mastermind as Global Operative after three (or more) Syndicate policies are already on the board.

 ## Player Counts & Timing
 - Recommended range: **5–10 players**.
 Lower counts play faster and have fewer investigative powers; higher counts add more Syndicate Agents and more special powers.
 - Expect 45–90 minutes depending on player familiarity and table talk.

 ## Quick Reference Flow
-1. Director nominates Deputy.
+1. Director nominates Global Operative.
 2. Table votes to approve Council.
-3. If approved: Director draws 3, discards 1; Deputy discards 1, enacts 1.
+3. If approved: Director draws 3, discards 1; Global Operative discards 1, enacts 1.
 4. Resolve special power if unlocked.
 5. Check win conditions; otherwise pass (or assign) Director and repeat.